 The Yepp Mini Front Seat is suitable for carrying children on the front of your bike from 9 months up to a maximum weight of 33 lbs (approx 3 years).
 It is mounted onto your bike's handlebar stem using the adapter supplied.
 Your stem must be made of steel and have a diameter of between 0.8 to 1.1 inches (28 mm).
 It's easy to fix the seat into place, but also to detach it if you don't have your child with you (or if you need to leave the seat at nursery for someone else to do the pick up (additional Yepp Mini mounts are available for this purpose).
 There's also an integrated lock to prevent theft if you're leaving the seat in situ.

 As you'd expect, there is a 5-point harness with an easy-to-use buckle, which also has soft shoulder pads to protect against chaffing.
 The footrests are adjustable and have straps.

-The Weeride Kangaroo is the "original" Weeride seat and is a good choice if you're looking for a cheaper seat, or perhaps aren't sure if it will get much use.
+The Weeride Kangaroo is the "Classic" Weeride seat and is a good choice if you're looking for a cheaper seat, or perhaps aren't sure if it will get much use.

-What's the difference between the Kangaroo and the Safefront Weeride bike seats?
+What's the difference between the Weeride 'Kangaroo' and the 'Safe Front' bike seats?

-The Kangaroo was the original WeeRide.
-The latest model is the Safefront, and has the following upgrades: higher sides for increased child stability, added strap underneath the bar for extra stability, 2 movement thumbscrew and 2 movement buckle release for enhanced safety; additional straps on footcup holders; increased seat size.
+The Kangaroo is the older Classic WeeRide.
+The latest model is the Safe Front and has the following upgrades: higher sides for increased child stability added strap underneath the bar for extra stability, 2 movement thumbscrew and 2 movement buckle release for enhanced safety; additional straps on foot holders; increased seat size.

 Dutch designed Bobike seats are very popular on the continent, but sadly they don't have a good distribution network in the UK.
 Thankfully given the modern world we live in are relatively easy to get hold of from The Netherlands.